National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/tools.md

 ## N3C Knowledge Store {#sec-tools-store}

-The N3C Knowledge Store is an application where you, as an Enclave user, can discover shared code templates, external datasets, reports, cohorts, and Python libraries (collectively also known as Knowledge Objects or KOs) and share similarly re-usable Knowledge Objects of your own with other Enclave users, regardless of the specific project from which the resource originated.
+The N3C Knowledge Store is an application where you, as an N3C Data Enclave user, can discover shared code templates, external datasets, reports, cohorts, and Python libraries (collectively also known as Knowledge Objects or KOs) and share similarly re-usable Knowledge Objects of your own with other Enclave users, regardless of the specific project from which the resource originated.
 Most Knowledge Store (KS) objects come about as core contributors and researchers alike develop resources they believe may be useful for others either within or outside of their research project team and wish to share them with the broader community.
 If you find yourself in this situation, you can easily create, submit, and share a KS resource by following this [Code Workbook Template Quick Start Guide](https://unite.nih.gov/workspace/report/ri.report.main.report.1d9ad825-30d1-475c-b77b-88836af5ea2c) {{< fa lock title="Link requires an Enclave account" >}}.
 Otherwise, more specifics on how to navigate the KS can be found in this [Knowledge Store Guide](https://unite.nih.gov/workspace/report/ri.report.main.report.7ac7904d-bbc3-4678-a224-8b8b7c12d40e) {{< fa lock title="Link requires an Enclave account" >}} within the Enclave.